Male Factor Infertility

-Often overlooked, male factor infertility issues contribute to nearly half of fertility challenges couples may face.
+Have you been wondering how to optimize sperm health?
+Male factor infertility issues contribute to nearly half of fertility challenges couples may face.
 The good news is, with the right lifestyle changes, we can usually make significant improvement in sperm quality in just a matter of months.
-Of course, depending on a persons history, other interventions may be necessary as well — this is where collaborating with a reproductive endocrinologist or urologist may be helpful.
+Depending on a persons history, other interventions may be necessary as well — this is where collaborating with a reproductive endocrinologist or urologist may be helpful.
 Thoughtful lifestyle modifications will never hurt though, and are a great place to start when trying to conceive!

 Here are several of our simple tips to help ensure optimal sperm health: